What Lawrence Tech is Doing

 "(I) applies technological measures that reasonably prevent -- (aa) retention of the work in accessible form by recipients of the transmission from the transmitting body or institution for longer than the class session"

 What does it mean?
 The copyrighted materials should not be available to students after the class session or course is complete.
 At LTU, Canvas course pages are made unavailable several weeks after the end of a semester to accommodate closing course activities.
 The instructor can also limit the availability of course folders containing copyrighted information.

 "(bb) unauthorized further dissemination of the work in accessible form by such recipients to others"

 What does it mean?
 Copyrighted materials should not be copied and redistributed to others, even when it is posted in a Canvas course shell.
 Copying and redistributing Web accessible content is a general characteristic of the Web which is not easily prevented by current technological methods.
 While there are expensive technological measures available to secure content, a "reasonable" solution for the instructor is to provide a warning message in the description of the content that notifies students that copying and redistributing these materials is a breach of U.S. copyright law.

 "(II) does not engage in conduct that could reasonably be expected to interfere with technological measures used by copyright owners to prevent such retention or unauthorized further dissemination"

 What does it mean?
 If the copyrighted materials have their own copyright protections built in, the users of those materials should not attempt to interfere with those protections.
-Blackboard does not provide any mechanisms that interfere with copyright protection measures.
-Instructors should not interfere with built-in copyright protections prior to loading copyrighted materials into a Blackboard course shell.
+Canvas does not provide any mechanisms that interfere with copyright protection measures.
+Instructors should not interfere with built-in copyright protections prior to loading copyrighted materials into a Canvas course shell.